Top 10 Dirtiest NHL Players

 Neal signed a five-year, $28.75 million contract in the offseason with the Flames.
 He’s dangerous and a threat every time he’s on the ice.

 Like others on this list, the 30-year-old from Whitby, Ontario native is miserable to play against.
-He plays with a recklessness–throwing his elbows and targeting knee-on-knee and even knee-on-head hits.
+He plays with a recklessness — throwing his elbows and targeting knee-on-knee and even knee-on-head hits.
 For his on-ice antics, he’s earned himself a significant rap sheet with the NHL’s Department of Player Safety.
 He has three suspensions totaling eight games (including one playoff game) and three separate fines.

 The Top 10 Dirtiest Players in the NHL Today